Register now for the February Junior Naturalist Program!

 As a Junior Naturalist, your child will be encouraged to explore the aspects of nature that interest him or her through hikes, games, and educational activities.

-List of Junior Naturalist Months, Parks and Themes:
+2020 Junior Naturalist Dates, Parks, and Themes:

 How does the program work?